Resources

 For more information about the overall timeline, the consultation process, proposed changes and what to expect, please visit the Ministry’s information page on The New Model for Online Learning.

-Parents/guardians/caregivers are encouraged to review the materials and This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+This email address is being protected from spambots.
+You need JavaScript enabled to view it. .

 Read the Parent Information Sheet. -